The Captain of My Soul: Jesus the Lord

 In the Old Testament, the Hebrews considered the name of Yahweh, or Jehovah, too sacred to be pronounced, so wherever that sacred name was used the writers would substitute 'Adonai' which is the Hebrew equivalent of Lord.
 That was to say that Yahweh was master, possessor, supreme authority, king, and owner.

 When Greek translators were looking for a word to use for 'Adonai' they used the term 'Kurios'.
-That same term is used of Jesus in the New Testament, which indicates that the New Testament writers equated Jesus with the Kurios, or the God of the Old Testament.
+That same word is used of Jesus in the New Testament, which indicates that the New Testament writers equated Jesus with the Kurios, or the God of the Old Testament.
 They believed Jesus to be God.
 It is highly unlikely that any good Jew would tell us to bow down before a mere man.
-It would have been considered blasphemy, but that is just what Paul says in Philippians that everyone will do to Christ.
+It would have been considered blasphemy, but that is just what Paul says in Philippians that everyone will one day do to Christ.
 He says:

 "....God highly exalted Him, and bestowed upon Him the name above every name, so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, and that every tongue will confess Jesus Christ is Lord, to the glory of God the Father" (Philippians 2:9-11)

 Most don't mind so much calling Jesus Savior.
-But to call Him Lord, for some, is a bit much.
-We like being saved from sin, and love going to Heaven.
-But to have someone rule over us makes many people cringe.
+But to call Him Lord is a bit much.
+They like being saved from sin, and love going to Heaven.
+But to have someone rule over them makes many people cringe.

 However, the Bible tells us that we don't choose to make Jesus Lord.
 He already is Lord.
 What we must do is recognize that fact and bow before Him in every area of our lives.
 Whether we do it today or not, all will one day be forced to bow before Him.
 When we give our lives to the Lord Jesus, it is not a matter of commitment to Him, but surrender.
 A person who is committed is in control.
 A person who is surrendered relinquishes control completely.